 Acrylic and gel nail solutions contain chemicals that could harm your natural nails and overall health over time.
 While these products may not cause short-term health problems, the application process may cause harm to your natural nails.

-Over time, repeated application and removal of artificial nails can weaken your natural nails, making them thin and prone to breaking.
+• Weakened natural nails: Overtime, repeated application and removal of fake nails can make your natural nails thin and prone to breaking.

-As with UV light, if your exposure over time is limited, your risk of developing chemical-related health problems is low.
-However, continual exposure to the chemicals and fumes at a nail salon can result in headaches, difficulty breathing, and rashes.
+• Chemical exposure: Continued exposure to the fumes at a nail salon can result in headaches, difficulty breathing, and rashes.

 The symptoms of a nail fungus infection include: